DiamondLightSource/tickit/docs/user/tutorials/create-a-device.rst

 Creating a ComponentConfig
 --------------------------

 In order to run the Device as a simulation, it requires a `ComponentConfig` that knows how to instantiate that Device.
 This will be defined in the same file as the device, and defines any default initial configuration values.
 As well as this, we overwrite the magic method `__call__()`, which returns a `DeviceSimulation` object.
-This object takes the component name, as well as it's device.
+This object takes the component name, as well as its device.
 We will return to this if the device requires any adapters to control it externally.

 .. code-block:: python